anugrahk21/Project-Cerberus/README.md

 This project represents a **research-driven approach** to securing Large Language Models.

 ### 🏗️ Core Philosophy
 - **Research-First Development**: Built on the principle that "defense must evolve faster than attacks."
-This addresses a **critical pain point** identified in research: companies are scared to deploy AI due to prompt injection risks.
+This addresses a **critical pain point** identified in research: companies are **avoiding AI deployment** due to security needs and the **extra cost** of remediation.
+Furthermore, even when adopted, organizations often **overlook essential safety measures**, leaving them vulnerable to misuse and reputational damage.
 The system implements novel concepts like the **Shadow-Prompt Firewall** and **Weighted Voting Logic** derived from analyzing real-world jailbreak patterns.
 - **Fail-Closed Architecture**: A security-critical design choice where system failure results in a block, ensuring no prompt leaks through due to error.
 - **Defense-in-Depth**: Moving beyond simple keyword filtering to a multi-layered approach (Literal + Intent + Canary) that mimics enterprise-grade security stacks.